CodeWithLLM-Updates

 Three developers (Wes, Scott, and CJ) discuss and rank various tools, sharing their own experiences, evaluating interface usability, the quality of generated code, and the unique capabilities of each tool.

-Services such as Replet and Lovable received specific criticism for their aggressive and sometimes opaque marketing strategy involving influencers.
+Services such as Replit and Lovable received specific criticism for their aggressive and sometimes opaque marketing strategy involving influencers.
 For serious development, CLI tools or IDEs are more suitable, while browser-based solutions are ideal for quick experiments.

 Ultimately, Claude Code, Open Code, and ChatGPT received S-tier.
 Claude Code is praised for its ability to strictly follow instructions and plan work, Open Code — for its openness and the ability to use custom API keys, and ChatGPT remains indispensable for quick queries without the context of the entire project.
 Most other tools were rated as average — they are useful but do not offer unique advantages.